 Export an Asset Bundle

 Importing Your Asset Zip File

-One you have created an asset zip file according to this article (/articles/creating-component-assets), you'll want to import it into CONS3RT.
+One you have created an asset zip file according to this article, you'll want to import it into CONS3RT.
 To do so:

-Note: if you do not see the "+" button, you may need permissions added in your project
+Note: if you do not see the Add button, you need asset developer permissions in your project.
+Contact your Team Manager...

 If an operating system platform is specified for an asset, CONS3RT will prevent the install of that asset on the wrong platform.
 For example, the System Builder will not let a user save a Windows Firefox asset on a Linux operating system.
 This requires the optional field applicationOsFamilyType t...

 First, your Project Owner must add the Project you'd like to share assets with as a Trusted Project using these instructions